kernel-community/kernel/docs/module-6/inventing-on-principle.md

 Specifically, we edit code in a text editor, see what it looks like; then make some changes, compile and run it again and see the effect of that new change. **Most of the time is spent working in a text editor blindly**, without an immediate connection to the output.

 The first step is to link the two together seamlessly in one environment.
-Then, we can start thinking of ways to change e.g. a picture other than typing new code.
+Then, we can start thinking of ways to change our work other than typing new code.
 Bret demonstrates this by "dialing" numbers up an down with a simple ctrl + click mechanism, allowing you to explore the space and pick the magnitude which feels best to you artistically, without needing to go through each possible number manually.
 He demonstrates how this simple change allowed him to discover a means for animating the blossoms he would never have otherwise known about.

 > So much of creation is discovery.
 And you can't discover anything if you can't see what you're doing [...]
 Having an immediate connection allows ideas to surface, and develop, in ways which were not before possible.